notofonts/noto-docs/src/miniarticles/NotoSerifHebrew.md

 # Noto Serif Hebrew

-Noto Serif Hebrew is a serif design intended for general use for the Hebrew script.
+Noto Serif Hebrew is a serif design for texts in the Hebrew script.

-It contains 150 glyphs and 4 OpenType features, and supports 145 characters from the Unicode blocks: Hebrew, Alphabetic Presentation Forms.
+Noto Serif Hebrew has multiple weights and widths, contains 150 glyphs, 4 OpenType features, and supports 145 characters from 2 Unicode blocks: Hebrew, Alphabetic Presentation Forms.

 ## Supported writing systems